gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 back?"

 Erileine scowled.
-"I thought the whole point of becoming a bookster was that I wouldn't have to shovel other people's---"
+"I thought the whole point of becoming a bookster was that I wouldn't have to shovel other people's—"

 *Whoomp!* The sound of the explosion hit Erileine like a padded club, staggering her.
 Razi grabbed her arm and pulled her up the alley